-The Master of Science in Engineering Systems Management (MSESM) degree program is an interdisciplinary degree program offered by the College of Engineering (CEN) that draws on the expertise of faculty from the different CEN departments.
+The Master of Science in Engineering Systems Management (MSESM) degree program is a multidisciplinary degree program offered by the Department of Industrial Engineering (INE).

-The mission of the MSESM degree program is to considerably increase the opportunities for practicing engineers to be successful in their efforts to build effective teams, lead and manage major engineering projects, and expand • engage in theoretical and applied economic development for the private and public sectors of the UAE and the Gulf region countries.
+The mission of the MSESM degree program is to considerably increase the opportunities for practicing engineers to be successful in their efforts to build effective teams, lead and manage major engineering projects, and expand economic development for the private and public sectors of the UAE and the Gulf region countries.